lenianiva/lean4-nix/README.md

 Some users may wish to build nightly or release candidate versions without a corresponding manifest in `manifests/`.
-In this case, a common solution is to import the `bootstrap` function from the nearest major version and feed it to `readRev`.
-In cases where there is a major change to the `bootstrap` function, the user may need to create the function on their own.
-For some versions, the user may also need to provide a `buildLeanPackage` function.
+In this case, a common solution is to import the `bootstrap` and `buildLeanPackage` functions from the nearest major version and feed it to `readRev`.
+In cases where there is a major change to the `bootstrap`/`buildLeanPackage` function, the user may need to create the function on their own.

 ### `pkgs.lean`